Nro001/Nro-Galaxy-Editor/README.md

   * `galactic-object-modified`: A more safer method.
 Open this file using Notepad++ and then highlight the `{` in `galactic_object={` and press `Ctrl+Alt+B` then copy what is highlighted.
 Open your original gamestate (make a copy) and also search for `galactic_object={`, highlight the `{` only and press `Ctrl+Alt+B` again then paste what you copied before.
 Save and make sure "galactic_object={" is not duplicated.

-* After that whole debacle, open .sav file (make a copy) and paste the modified gamestate.
+* After that whole debacle, make a copy of the .sav file you used and open it using 7-zip and drag the modified gamestate there, the file must be overwriten and bam! you're done!
+Congratulations, now the denizens of your galaxy are confused why their constellations have changed in just a day.
+Was there a large clusters of wormhole that transported everyone there?
+Did some shmuck invented teleportation and suddenly pressed the big red button? or is everything just a simulation?
+Who knows?

 Changing to another save-file
 ------------------------